nordeim/The-Scent-oa5/content_of_code_files_1.md

             if (empty($action)) {
                 $cartCtrl = new CartController($pdo);
                 if (empty($cartCtrl->getCartItems())) {
-                    // Use BaseController flash message if possible, assumes controller has it if(method_exists($controller, 'setFlashMessage')) {
+                    if(method_exists($controller, 'setFlashMessage')) {
                         $controller->setFlashMessage('Your cart is empty.', 'info');
                     } else { $_SESSION['flash_message'] = 'Your cart is empty.'; $_SESSION['flash_type'] = 'info';}